symfony/symfony-docs/scheduler.rst

     $iterator = $scheduler->getMessages();

 And use it for some logic like this::

     $context->triggeredAt; //22:13:00

     $context->nextTriggerAt; //22:14:00

     $iterator->next();

     $context->triggeredAt; //22:14:00

     $context->nextTriggerAt; //22:16:00

-Also you can use some another triggers: ``CallbackTrigger, CronExpressionTrigger, DateIntervalTrigger, DatePeriodTrigger, ExcludeTimeTrigger``
+You can also use some another triggers: ``CallbackTrigger, CronExpressionTrigger, DateIntervalTrigger, DatePeriodTrigger, ExcludeTimeTrigger``

 Define your own trigger
 ~~~~~~~~~~~~~~~~~~~~~~~

-By implementing the TriggerInterface your can create your own trigger using
+By implementing the TriggerInterface, you can create your own trigger using
 ``getNextRunDate`` method::

     final class CustomTrigger implements TriggerInterface